• Skip to primary navigation

 finished carrot cake with bunny

-• Make this recipe your own by adding your favorite toasted nuts, coconut, raisins, etc...
-Note: if adding pineapple be sure to drain it well before adding to the cake batter else you will have a soggy cake!
+• This carrot cake recipe is easily adaptable for various tastes.
+Consider adding your nuts, shredded coconut, raisins, chopped pineapple, etc...
+Note: if adding pineapple, be sure to drain it well before adding to the cake batter else you will have a soggy cake!

 • Want cupcakes?
 No problem, this recipe will make 18 regular sized cupcakes.
 Top the cupcakes with a sweetened cinnamon whipped cream topping for a little extra spice.